Vietnam's VinFast targets US electric car market

 What is VinFast?

 VinFast is Vietnam's first homegrown car manufacturer.
-It has launched two electric vehicle models in North America, becoming the first-ever Vietnamese car sold in the US market.
+It has launched two EV models in North America, becoming the first-ever Vietnamese car sold in the US market.

 The carmaker is a subsidiary of Vietnam's largest private conglomerate, Vingroup, which is owned by the country's richest man, Pham Nhat Vuong.